klyte45/CS2-WriteEverywhereFiles/README.md

 This repository contains information about the usage and a lot of sample layouts for the Write Everywhere mod for Cities Skylines 2.
 Below here there are a detailed explanation about the mod usage, also there are information for asset creators that want to do assets compatible with Write Everywhere features.

+More samples might be added in the future.

 # This repository structure

 There are 3 folders here: